 The OptiPlex 7020 has been running great and is near-silent although it technically has a couple of small-diameter fans on the CPU heatsink and in the front.
 Temperatures on the dual-core i3-4160 are around 36 C at idle and it rarely exceeds that in a room kept around 73 F. Obviously, with the socketed desktop-class CPU power consumption will be higher than the embedded AMD CPU in the T620 Plus, but should still be reasonable with the relatively low 54W TDP of the i3-4160.

 Once I have a chance to hook up a watt meter I will be sure to update this post with formal readings.
 With power management enabled in hiadaptive mode, idle power is about 25W, an increase of 7W from the T620 Plus.
 This can be lowered further to ~23.5W or so by setting the power management mode to "minimum" and unplugging the optical drive.
-On the flip side, the i3-4160 is substantially more powerful than the anemic-by-comparison AMD GX-420CA in the T620 Plus.
+On the flip side, this platform is substantially more powerful than the anemic-by-comparison AMD GX-420CA in the T620 Plus.

 Overall, I'm very satisfied with this new-to-me replacement hardware, which was probably a lightly-used office PC from some random company in its past life before it went off-lease and was refurbished.
 Thanks to its relatively strong CPU (at least for consumer-grade routing purposes) it should be more than powerful enough to handle gigabit-class internet, as long as nothing physically breaks.